Best Pets for People with Allergies

 #3: Rabbits and Bunnies

-Guinea pigs, hamsters, and mice are excellent choices, especially for the beginner pet owner.
+Guinea pigs, hamsters, and mice are excellent choices, especially for beginner pet owners.
 If your allergies have kept you from enjoying the love of a pet, a rodent is a great way to start.
 They are mostly limited to their cages, so potential allergens have a tough time getting around the house.

 #5: Fish and Reptiles